nerab/cardgame/README.md

 Uno Card Game
 =============

-This is an exercise created for my son.
-It models the card game Uno.
+This is a programming exercise created for my son.
+It models some card games and their rules, especially Uno.